-This may seem obvious, but is an important step we often over look.
+This may seem obvious, but is an important step we often overlook.
 Paying off debt can improve your financial health, which leads to an increase in your credit score.
-By paying off debts, such as your auto loan, student loans, or your mortgage, you reduce your financial debt which improve the debt to income ratio.
-The Debt-to-income ratio is:
+By paying off debts, such as your auto loan, student loans, or your mortgage, you reduce your financial debt which improves the debt-to-income ratio.
+The debt-to-income ratio is:

 Debt-to-Income Ratio = Total Monthly Payments/Gross Monthly Income